CharuChhimpa/machine-learning/projects/capstone/capstone_report_template.md

 ### Implementation
 I am using the UCI Heart Disease dataset for training the model.
 There are 14 features for every patient.

 First we trained with the Benchmark Model, Gaussian Naive Bayes.
 The explanation for this model is given in the section above.
-The dataset was divided into training and testing datasets by using sklearn functions.
+The dataset was divided into training and testing datasets by using sklearn train_test_split function.
 The model was trained and finally accuracy was calculated on the testing data.
 The accuracy it came out with is 80 %.

 To select the final model we went through some other algorithms, that are Logistic Regression and Decision Tree Classifier.
 These algorithms after trainning and optimizing the models came out with an accuracy of 80 and 82% respectively on the test datasets.

 After all this Support Vector Machines are trained using the sklearn SVC and the same process was repeated to break the dataset into Testing and Training.

 For increasing the accurcay, Support Vector Machines are optimized on accuracy score, by using cross-validation.
 Here we use sklearn since it includes a cross_validation method.
-By using cross validation score we will find the set of features that gives us the best accuracy.

-Finally the significant features are selected and the final accuracy that we came with after the training is 83%.
+Finally the accuracy that we came with after the training is 83%.

 ### Refinement
 Initially we trained on the Benchmark model, which came out with an accuracy of 80%.

 Then after that we tested upon various other models like Logistic Regression and Decision Tree Classifiers.
 Sklearn was used to provide libraries for these models.
 The final accuracies these models came wih are 80 and 82% respectively.

 Then the SVMs are trained using the SVC module of Sklearn and for increasing the accurcay, Support Vector Machines are optimized on accuracy score, by using cross-validation.
 Here we use sklearn since it includes a cross_validation method.
-By using cross validation score we will find the set of features that gives us the best accuracy score.

 Finally the SVM model is chosen because it came out with an accuracy of 83%, which was greater than every other model.